beNative/prompt-forge/README.md

 - **Drag & Drop Organization**: Intuitively reorder prompts and create nested folders with a smooth drag-and-drop interface.
 - **AI-Powered Refinement**: Connect to a local LLM provider to get AI-driven suggestions for improving your prompts.
 - **Automatic Service Discovery**: Automatically detects running local LLM services like Ollama and LM Studio, simplifying setup.
+- **Automatic Updates**: Stay up-to-date with the latest features and fixes.
+The app automatically checks for updates and notifies you when one is available.
 - **Quick-Switch Status Bar**: Change your active LLM provider and model directly from the status bar for a faster workflow.
 - **UI Customization**: Choose between multiple icon sets (Heroicons, Lucide) to personalize the application's appearance.
 - **Light/Dark Mode**: A beautiful, consistent experience in both light and dark themes, with a manual toggle and respect for system preferences.